osrf-migration/srcsim-wiki/finals.md

     * The service arguments correspond to the task id and the checkpoint id respectively.

+    * When skipping to a checkpoint, the robot will be placed in a way as if it had completed the previous checkpoint.

     * Once a checkpoint has been completed, the next checkpoint is available.

     * Similarly, once a task has been completed, the next task is available.